What is Osteopathic Manipulation?

 Scope of Practice

-Osteopathic Manipulative Medicine (OMM) refers to the art and science of diagnosis and treatment of patients using osteopathic manipulation, versus the actual treatment called Osteopathic Manipulative Treatment (OMT) or osteopathic manipulation.
+Osteopathic Manipulative Medicine refers to the art and science of diagnosis and treatment of patients using osteopathic manipulation, versus the actual treatment called Osteopathic Manipulative Treatment (OMT) or osteopathic manipulation.
 Neuromusculoskeletal medicine (NMM) refers to the clinical practice and specialty of caring for diseases, syndromes, and ailments of the connected system of bones, muscles, soft tissue, nerves, and organs.

 Only US-trained osteopathic physicians can enter NMM/OMM residencies and fellowships or receive board certification.
-Osteopaths from Europe and other countries have a different training emphasis and are not considered fully licensed physicians in the United States.
+Osteopaths from Europe and other countries have a different training emphasis and more limited potential scope of practice than US DOs, so they are not considered fully licensed physicians in the United States.

 This includes family physicians, pediatricians, internists, obstetricians, surgeons, etc. Some DO family physicians, in keeping with the osteopathic approach to prevention, practice manipulation or have special dedicated office hours for certain patients.

-However, in today’s busy practice environment, many family doctors no longer have the time or resources to spend on manipulation, referring their patients to the growing numbers of OMM specialists.
+However, in today’s busy practice environment, many doctors no longer have the time, resources, or institutional support to spend on manipulation, referring their patients to the growing numbers of OMM specialists.